Professor Sir Michael Marmot

 Lord Borwick of Hawkshead

-He also serves on the board of trustees of The Ewing Foundation, a charity that promotes inclusive education for deaf children, and the Edwin Borwick Charitable Trust, which funds research into the causes of congenital heart problems.
+He also serves on the board of trustees for The Ewing Foundation, a charity that promotes inclusive education for deaf children, and the Edwin Borwick Charitable Trust, which funds research into the causes of congenital heart problems.